davxy/datawok-posts/posts/zk-proof.md

 This convinces Victor, as the equation `gˢ = yᶜ·r = yᶜ·gˢ·y⁻ᶜ` holds true.

-Is worth noting that the *zero-knowledgeness* proof assumes the *verifier* to be honest (**HVZK**), meaning that `c` is not chosen in function of `r`.
-If `c` is dependent on `r` then `gˢ ≠ y^f(r)·r = y^f(r)·gˢ·y⁻ᶜ` rendering our *simulator* ineffective.
+Is worth noting that the *zero-knowledgeness* proof assumes Victor to be honest (**HVZK**), which in this case means that `c` is not chosen in function of `r`.
+If instead `c` is dependent on `r` then `gˢ ≠ y^f(r)·r = y^f(r)·gˢ·y⁻ᶜ` rendering our *simulator* ineffective.
 In such a case, the simulation would no longer be indistinguishable from the actual transcript.

-Although certain ZKP systems can prove *zero-knowledgeness* property even in the presence of a malicious verifier, this minor theoretical limitation in Schnorr's Protocol is not a concern for practical applications.
+Although certain ZKP systems can prove *zero-knowledgeness* property even in the presence of a malicious verifier, this minor theoretical limitation in *Schnorr*'s protocol is not a concern for practical applications.

 ### Non-Interactive Schnorr's Protocol